At a Glance

 Note that some of this data is also governed by FERPA (Family Educational Rights and Privacy Act), the federal law in the United States that mandates the protection of students’ educational records (U.S. Department of Education), as well as various international privacy regulations including the European GDPR and Chinese PIPL.

-Microsoft Copilot provides the MIT Sloan community with data-protected access to AI tools GPT-4 and DALLE-3.
+Microsoft Copilot provides the MIT Sloan community with data-protected access to text- and image-generating AI tools.
 Chat data is not shared with Microsoft or used to train their AI models.
 Access Microsoft Copilot by logging in with your MIT Kerberos account at https://copilot.microsoft.com/.
 To learn more, see What is Microsoft Copilot (AI Chat)?

 Beyond never sharing sensitive data with publicly available AI systems, we recommend that you remove or change any details that can identify you or someone else in any documents or text that you upload or provide as input.
 If there’s something you wouldn’t want others to know or see, it’s best to keep it out of the AI system altogether (Nield, 2023).
 This is not just about personal details, but also proprietary information (including ideas, algorithms or code), unpublished research, or sensitive communications.